Dr. Daniel J. Papapietro, PsyD Clinical Psychologist Psychotherapist

-He is a licensed clinical psychologist with over 35 years of training and clinical experience across outpatient and inpatient psychiatric settings, including private, public, state, and VA hospitals.
+Dr. Papapietro maintains a psychotherapy practice devoted exclusively to psychodynamic psychotherapy with individuals and couples.
+He is a licensed clinical psychologist with more than 40 years of clinical experience across a broad range of outpatient and inpatient psychiatric settings, including private, community, forensic, state, and VA hospitals.

-The same process applies to anxiety, relationship difficulties at home and at work, and certain addictions.
+The same process applies to anxiety, interpersonal difficulties at home and at work, and certain addictions.
 This kind of therapy asks for a genuine willingness to look deeply at your life.
 To do that, you have to trust your therapist — and learning to trust takes time.
 It means taking emotional risks, being open and honest, even when that feels uncomfortable.
 The more fully you are able to do this, the more likely you are to free yourself from these symptoms, make better choices, build healthier relationships, and create the kind of stable emotional life you want.

 Why Is Insurance Not Accepted?